What Are Basis Points & How Do You Calculate Them?

 Educated merchants make for good merchants.
 That’s why we’re here — to share our expertise and give you the knowledge you need to succeed.

 Even if you are a small merchant, you have power.
 You do not have to accept the first offer a merchant account provider gives you.
 Educate yourself about your options.
 Know the risks in your industry.
-If you need help securing a good deal on processing, check out our guide to negotiating with card processors.
+And if you need help securing a good deal on processing, check out our guide to negotiating with card processors.